swiftlang/swift-package-manager/Documentation/Design/EvolutionIdeas.md

-# Swift Package Manager Evolution Ideas
+# Swift Package Manager Ideas

 This is a list of some evolution ideas for the package manager.
 Once the details of an idea are fleshed out and there is a full proposal, it can be scheduled for